Rieber: Mercifully for Mets fans, the Wilpon Era is ending

 Since Fred Wilpon became the team’s principal owner late in 2002, the Mets have been to the postseason three times — in 2006, 2015 and 2016.
 That’s in 17 full seasons starting in 2003.

-A lot can happen over a long baseball season and over nearly two decades.
-Every franchise has its hits and misses, its ups and downs.
+A lot can happen over a long season and over nearly two decades.
+Every franchise has hits and misses, ups and downs.

 But there is no excuse for three postseason appearances in 17 years, especially for a franchise that has access to the revenue streams that are available in New York, that has as dementedly loyal a fan base as you will find in any sport, and that during its run added a money-printing TV network in SNY and a brand-new ballpark in Citi Field.

-If you and me and your Aunt Sadie owned the Mets and threw darts at a dartboard to pick players, random chance would probably get us in the postseason more than three times in 17 seasons.
+If you and I and your Aunt Sadie owned the Mets and threw darts to pick players, random chance probably would get us in the postseason more than three times in 17 seasons.

-Here are the postseason appearances and World Series titles by some of baseball’s marquee franchises during the Wilpon era:

 And the one that should really hurt: Yankees (13, 1).